 Example 2: An 11th grade student is enrolled in their high school for 1 class that meets 1 hour a day, 5 days a week.
 Each high school class' FTE is a 0.18.
-The student is also enrolled in 3 5-credit courses and 1 3-credit course of Running Start.
+The student is also enrolled in Running Start for 18 colleges credits.
 The student can exceed 1.00 FTE at the college and would be reported as follows: